Bridging Composite and Real: Towards End-to-end Deep Image Matting

 \subsection{Resolution Discrepancy and Semantic Ambiguity}

-In the literature of image matting, the background images used for composition are usually chosen from existing benchmarks for image classification and detection, such as MS COCO \cite{lin2014microsoft} and PASCAL VOC \cite{everingham2010pascal}.
+In the literature of image matting, the background images used for composition are usually chosen from existing benchmarks for image classification and detection, such as MS COCO \citep{lin2014microsoft} and PASCAL VOC \citep{everingham2010pascal}.
 However, these background images are in low-resolution and may contain salient objects, causing the following two types of discrepancies.

-\begin{enumerate} \item \textbf{Resolution Discrepancy}: A typical image in MS COCO~\cite{lin2014microsoft} or Pascal VOC~\cite{everingham2010pascal} has a resolution about $389\times466$, which is much smaller compared to the high-resolution foreground images in matting dataset such as Compsition-1k~\cite{xu2017deep}.
-The resolution discrepancy between foreground and background images will result in obvious artifacts as shown in Figure~\ref{fig:composite}(b). \item \textbf{Semantic ambiguity}: Images in MS COCO~\cite{lin2014microsoft} and Pascal VOC~\cite{everingham2010pascal} are collected for classification and object detection tasks, which usually contain salient objects from different categories, including various animals.
+\begin{enumerate} \item \textbf{Resolution Discrepancy}: A typical image in MS COCO~\citep{lin2014microsoft} or Pascal VOC~\citep{everingham2010pascal} has a resolution about $389\times466$, which is much smaller compared to the high resolution foreground images in matting dataset such as Comp-1k~\citep{xu2017deep}.
+The resolution discrepancy between the foreground and background images will result in obvious artifacts as shown in Figure~\ref{fig:composite}(b). \item \textbf{Semantic ambiguity}: Images in MS COCO~\citep{lin2014microsoft} and Pascal VOC~\citep{everingham2010pascal} are collected for classification and object detection tasks, which usually contain salient objects from different categories, including various animals, human, and objects.
 Directly pasting the foreground image with such background images will result in semantic ambiguity for end-to-end image matting.
 For example, as shown in Figure~\ref{fig:composite}(b), there is a dog in the background which is beside the leopard in the composite image.
-Training with such images will mislead the model to ignore the background animal, i.e., probably learning few about semantics but more about discrepancies. \end{enumerate}
+Training with such images will mislead the model to ignore the background animal, $i.e.$, probably learning few about semantics but more about discrepancies. \end{enumerate}

-To address these issues, we propose a large-scale high-resolution dataset named BG-20k to serve as good background candidates for composition.
+To address these issues, we collect a large-scale high-resolution dataset named BG-20k to serve as good background candidates for composition.
 We only selected those images whose shortest side has at least 1080 pixels to reduce the resolution discrepancy.
 Moreover, we removed those images containing salient objects to eliminate semantic ambiguity.
 The details of constructing BG-20k are presented as follows.